Floor Tiling Cost Guide 2025: How Much Does Tiling Cost?

 - Porcelain tiles

 The cost of laying floor tiles will depend on the type of tile that you choose and the size of the room.
-As an example, an 8 square meter room will cost around £400-£500 to tile, and the job can usually be completed within a day.
+As an example, an 8m² room will cost around £400 to £500 to tile, and the job can usually be completed within a day.

-In contrast, the average cost to lay tiling in a 30 square meter room is around £900-£1000, and this will usually take approximately 1-2 days to complete.
+In contrast, the average cost to lay tile in a 30m² room is around £900 to £1,000, and this will usually take approximately 1 to 2 days to complete.

 These prices are based on an average-priced type of floor tile.
 The prices may vary depending on the cost of the tiles that you choose to install.